The best alarm clocks of 2021 - CNN Underscored

 - Readability: We took note of how visible and legible the numbers or analog hands on the clock were, both in light and in the dark.

-- Ease of setting alarm: We noted how difficult and how much time it took to set the alarm on each clock.
+- Ease of setting alarm: We noted how difficult it was to set the alarm on each clock, and how much time it took.

 - Dimmability: We tested how dimmable each clock was, testing each one in the light and the dark.